WooCommerce Visual Hook Guide: Cart Page (Block Version)

 WooCommerce: Products With Equal Height @ Shop Page

-You know, that’s one of the biggest WooCommerce display issues.
-Products have images of different proportions, different title lengths, some have review stars and some don’t, making the “product grid” layout a big mess in regard to height.
+Products may have images of different proportions, different title lengths, some have review stars and some don’t, making the “product grid” layout (product archive template) a big mess.
 You’d be very familiar with the below screenshot I guess.

 So, here are a few options you have to make the display consistent.
 Enjoy!